Neville Longbottom: Novels

 Neville first appears in Harry Potter and the Philosopher's Stone.
 He befriends Harry, Ron and Hermione on the Hogwarts Express, and joins them as a member of Gryffindor House at Hogwarts.
 After Neville confronts his friends about their willingness to break school rules, the headmaster Albus Dumbledore awards him ten house points for his bravery.
 These points allow Gryffindor to win the House Cup.

 In Chamber of Secrets, Neville fears that Slytherin's monster will attack him because of his poor magical abilities.
 In Prisoner of Azkaban, Remus Lupin helps Neville defeat a Boggart.
 In Goblet of Fire, Dumbledore reveals to Harry that Neville was raised by his grandmother because his parents were tortured into insanity by Death Eaters.

 Neville's magical abilities improve under the tutelage of Harry in Order of the Phoenix.
 During the battle at the Department of Mysteries, Neville accidentally breaks the prophecy made about Harry and Voldemort.
 The following year, in Half-Blood Prince, Neville is invited to a meeting of the Slug Club by Horace Slughorn.
 In academics, Neville achieves high marks in Herbology, Defence Against the Dark Arts and Charms.
 When a group of Death Eaters enter Hogwarts, Neville fights them alongside his friends.

 In Deathly Hallows, Neville revives the student defence group Dumbledore's Army (D.A.) and leads the resistance against Voldemort's takeover of Hogwarts.
+Neville is chased by some Death Eaters, led by Scabior but Neville outruns them and sends them to their deaths.
 During the Battle of Hogwarts, Neville and Ron defeat Fenrir Greyback.
 Neville also kills Voldemort's Horcrux-snake Nagini, which makes Voldermort mortal and leads to his death.
 In the epilogue of Deathly Hallows, which is set nineteen years later, Ginny mentions that Neville is now the Herbology professor at Hogwarts.